golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/golem-wallet-backup.md

 ### Unlocking on Yagna restart

-An, arguably positive, side effect of locking the key that way is that a `yagna id unlock` command will now be needed each time the `yagna` service is restarted.
+An arguably positive side effect of locking the key that way is that a `yagna id unlock` command will now be needed each time the `yagna` service is restarted.
 This means that no one can use your yagna node as a requestor without knowing your passphrase.

 ### Reverting to an unprotected key

-If for some reason you'd like to revert to an unprotected yagna key, unlock it using your saved passphrase and they lock it again using an empty one, that is run:
+If for some reason you'd like to revert to an unprotected yagna key, unlock it using your saved passphrase and then lock it again using an empty one, which is run:

 ```bash
 yagna id lock --new-password